 Finding furniture and doing renovations

-If you need to buy furniture in France or undertake minor renovations, you can find a list of the main furniture and hardware shops in France or see our listings of companies for interior design and home repair.
+If you need to buy furniture in France or undertake minor renovations, you can find a list of the main furniture and hardware shops in France.
+You can also see our listings of companies for interior design and home repair.

 Telephone and the Internet

 France, like the rest of Europe, uses a GSM mobile network – does your cell phone?
 If not, it won’t work here and you’ll need to get a new phone once you move to France.
-If it does, consider getting a French SIM card (and get a French number) to avoid being charged international rates when you’re calling within France.
+If it does, consider getting a French SIM card to avoid being charged international rates when you’re calling within France.

 Radio and TV